Blog Post December 5, 2025 | 15 minute read

 What ROI should I expect from advanced PIM analytics?

-Your specific ROI will depend on your current data quality and how complex your product catalog is.
+Your specific ROI will depend on your current data quality and the complexity of your product catalog.

 How do I build internal capabilities for these PIM trends?